It's a dream for many people to become digital nomads. Having the freedom to work remotely from anywhere in the world sounds appealing.

 Start thinking like a nomad before you hit the road

-Not only did this free us up of the things that were holding us back from a nomadic lifestyle, but we also ended up using the money we made from the sale to purchase our flights to Central America.
+Not only will this free us up of the things that are holding you back from a nomadic lifestyle, but that money can go towards the digital lifestyle you are dreaming of.

 Start thinking about the digital part of your nomad life

 While you spend the months before your departure learning how to live like a nomad, you’re also going to want to start thinking about the digital part of your new life.
 This is going to be a lot easier for some people than others.

 If one of you already work online, or if your company allows you to work remotely, the two of you are way farther ahead than most digital nomads when they start out.

 If neither of these options applies to you, then each of you are going to have to assess your skill set and get to work building your online business.